pmhenry/VCFriend/README.md

 	-o [ --output ] 	Name of Output File

   PAT_MATCH:
 	Searches variant matrix (vcf_mat output) for patterns of presence/absence for variants among genomes.
 Returns file with list of variants matching the designated pattern ofpresence/absence.
 For patterns, 1's indicate that variant must be present in given genoms while 0's indicate absence.
 N's exclude the genome from the pattern match.
+N's in pattern mean sample is ignored.
+Y's require that a genotype call is made for the sample. .'s correspond to no genotype calls in the VCF.

   	OPTIONS:
-	-i [ --input ] 		Input VCF Table
+	-i [ --input ] 		Input VCF File or Table

-	-p [ --pattern ]	String of length equal to number of samples containing only 1's, 0's, or N's.
+	-p [ --pattern ]	Comma separated string in quotes containing genotype calls or N's, Y's, and .'s.
 Sequence of search pattern must be correspond to order of samples in VCF Table

 	-o [ --output ] 	Name of Output File